The Quarterly Update of Australia’s National Greenhouse Gas Inventory reports on the latest greenhouse gas emissions.

-This update also includes a special topic on Land Use, Land-Use Change and Forestry.
+This update also includes a special topic on emissions from harvested native forests.

 - Ongoing reductions in emissions from electricity (down 3.9%; 6.3 Mt CO2-e) as renewable energy uptake continues to displace fossil fuel power sources;

-- Decreased emissions from stationary energy (excluding electricity) (down 1.5%; 1.6 Mt CO2-e); driven primarily by decreased activity in the manufacturing sector and decreased gas consumption in the residential sector;
+- Decreased emissions from stationary energy (excluding electricity) (down 0.8%; 0.9 Mt CO2-e) driven primarily by decreased activity in the manufacturing sector;

-- Increased emissions from agriculture (up 2.6%; 2.0 Mt CO2-e), returning to pre-drought levels as a result of increases in livestock numbers and crop production.
+- Increased emissions from agriculture (up 3.2%; 2.6 Mt CO2-e), returning to pre-drought levels as a result of increases in livestock populations and crop production.

 On a quarterly basis, national emission levels for the March quarter 2023 decreased 0.1% (0.1 Mt CO2-e) in trend terms.
 This result reflects decreases across the electricity, fugitive emissions and industrial processes sectors.
-These increases were offset by decreases across the electricity, transport, Land Use, Land Use Change, and Forestry (LULUCF) and waste sectors.
+These decreases were partially offset by increases across the stationary energy (excluding electricity), transport, agriculture and waste sectors.

-National emissions are preliminarily estimated to be 464 Mt CO2-e in the year to March 2023, a decrease of 0.2% on the previous year to March.
-On a quarterly basis, national emissions are preliminarily estimated to be 116 Mt CO2-e in trend terms, a decrease of 0.6% on the previous quarter.
+National emissions are preliminarily estimated to be 467 Mt CO2-e in the year to June 2023, an increase of 0.9% on the previous year to June.
+On a quarterly basis, national emissions are preliminarily estimated to be 116 Mt CO2-e in trend terms, a decrease of 0.7% on the previous quarter.
 This is driven mainly by decreases in the electricity, stationary energy (excluding electricity) and fugitive emissions sectors.

 Filter the data using the drop-down boxes to customise the view.
 Mouse over the charts to view actual emissions or trends for any quarter.